akmn35/new.dist/README.md

 #> [1] 3
 ```

-`rwgd` random generation for the Weighted Geometric distribution with
+`rwgd` Random generation for the Weighted Geometric Distribution with
 alpha and lambda parameters.

 ``` r